-540. Mineralogy of the Principal Silicates (3)
+540. MINERALOGY OF THE PRINCIPAL SILICATES (3).
 Application of crystal chemistry to structural and compositional variations of important silicate minerals; theory and application of powder and some single-crystal techniques in structural analysis.
 Prerequisites: Geol.
 410 or equivalent and Math.
 239.

-544. Glacial Geology (3)
+544. GLACIAL GEOLOGY (3).
 Prerequisite: Geol.
 210.

-545. Galactic and Extragalactic Astronomy (4)

-A descriptive introduction to stellar systems, interstellar matter, the structure of our galaxy and the wider universe, based on the evidence of cosmic radio, infrared, visible, ultra-violet and x-ray radiation, which make possible the interpretations of cosmology.
-Three lectures plus a weekly 2-hour laboratory of telescopic observations and numerical excercises.
+545. GALACTIC AND EXTRAGALACTIC ASTRONOMY (4).
+A descriptive introduction to stellar systems, interstellar matter, the structure of our galaxy and the wider universe, based on the evidence of cosmic radio, infrared, visible, ultra-violet and X-ray radiation, which make possible the interpretations of cosmology.
+Three lectures plus a weekly 2-hour laboratory of telescopic observations and numerical exercises.
 Prerequisite: Geol.
 344 or equivalent.

-547. Oceanography (3)
+547. OCEANOGRAPHY (3).
+Crosslisted as B.Sci.
+547X.
 The chemical and physical nature of the world's oceans.
 Prerequisite: One year of laboratory science.

-548. Stratigraphy (3)
+548. STRATIGRAPHY (3).
 A systematic study of selected aspects of the North American stratigraphic record with emphasis on broad sedimentary patterns and tectonic development.
 Offered in alternate years.
 Prerequisite: Geol.
 470, or concurrent registration.

-549. Advanced Structural Geology I (3)
+549. ADVANCED STRUCTURAL GEOLOGY I (3).
 The origin and the mechanics involved in the formation of various structural features occurring in nature.
 Prerequisite: Geol.
 311.